MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -TimeoutRedirectPersonAudioFilePrompt
+### -TimeoutDisconnectAudioFilePrompt
-The TimeoutRedirectPersonAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a person in the organization due to timeout.
+The TimeoutDisconnectAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being disconnected due to timeout.

 ```yaml
 Type: Guid